Getting recommendation is not always better: Discussion

 As \reffig{fig:FC_memoryUsage_C} reveals, both pessimist and realist stop using memory for defectors only starting around $\mu = 0.25$.
 Since there are some cooperators in memory, two things happen. (i)~Realist and pessimist agents use their memory to correctly play with cooperators as seen in \reffig{fig:FC_percept_CasC}. (ii)~Agents, that have cooperators in their memory, give positive recommendations for cooperators.
 Some of them evaluated correctly \reffig{fig:FC_eval_CasC}, which increases the number of cooperators in the memory.
 This leads to recovery in payoff ratio for pessimists and realists.

-\emph{Accuracy.} Let's focus on the drop in evaluation accuracy $\accuracyE$ observed around $\mu \sim 0.15$ in \reffig{fig:FC_AccuracyRatioEvaluation}.
+\textbf{Accuracy.} Let's focus on the drop in the evaluation accuracy $\accuracyE$ observed around $\mu \sim 0.15$ in \reffig{fig:FC_AccuracyRatioEvaluation}.
 Accuracy drops if an agent fails to correctly evaluate the recommendation.
-Therefore drop should be the result of either failing to evaluate cooperators as defector or defectors as cooperator or both.
+Therefore, the drop should be the result of either failing to evaluate cooperators as defector or defectors as cooperator or both.
 As seen in \reffig{fig:FC_eval_DasC}, the number $\nn{dc}$ of recommendations misjudged defectors as a cooperator is so small that a scale change in $y$-axes is required.
-So accuracy drop should come from misjudgments of cooperators as a defector.
-Increase in the number $\nn{cd}$ of misjudgments of cooperators as a defector in \reffig{fig:FC_eval_CasD} in the range of $0.05 < \mu <0.45$ causes the drop in accuracy.
-That can be clearly seen in $\accuracyE$ of realists.
+Therefore, accuracy drop should come from misjudgments of cooperators as a defector.
+Increase in the number $\nn{cd}$ of misjudgments of cooperators as a defector in \reffig{fig:FC_eval_CasD} in the range of $0.05 < \mu <0.45$ causes the drop in the accuracy.
+That can be clearly seen in $\accuracyE$ of realists in \reffig{fig:FC_AccuracyRatioEvaluation}.
 Pessimist keeps making the same level of error staring from $\mu =0.2$ and its corresponding accuracy level stays at $\accuracyE = 0.8$.